 Personally, I carry a synthetic insulated jacket every day in my rucksac, but swap to a Down one only when it’s a particularly cold week and I’m going somewhere at higher altitude.

 Suggestions: Arcteryx Nuclei FL Jacket, Proton LT and FL Jackets, Atom LT and AR Jackets, Rab Xenon Jacket, Montane Icarus Lite Jacket.

 5. Waterproof Shell Jacket – a good quality, lightweight Goretex jacket.

 Features: Hopefully this layer will be carried more often than worn, so it shouldn’t be too heavy, but it still needs to be a properly featured, fully waterproof and breathable mountain jacket with a good storm hood (ideally this should also be helmet compatible), in order to provide high levels of protection when the weather closes in.

 Mountaineering waterproofs are ideal, good quality mountain walking jackets are generally suitable too, but most lightweight adventure racing / fell running waterproofs aren’t up to it!
 300-450g is a good weight.

-Suggestions: Arcteryx Alpha FL and SL Jackets, Beta LT Jacket, Rab Spark Jacket.
+Suggestions: Arcteryx Alpha FL and AR Jackets, Beta LT Jacket, Rab Zenith, Meridian and Spark Jackets.